halimul/DataAnalytic/Covid Case 19/README.md

-# Investigate Hotel Business using Data Visualization
+# Visualization of Covid 19 Case Data across Provinces in Indonesia
 ## Background
 To provide insight for the government in decision-making appropriate to anticipate covid 19 cases in Indonesian provinces, it is required to create a visualization of the number of covid cases in provinces in Indonesia.